FlashUnlimited2019/Foodies_finalAPP_v1/README.md

 # Foodies_finalAPP_v1

-This app can help enterprise to analysis if a business is suitable to open in different areas.
-Users need to enter a ZipCode, then select a type of business, and specific types.
-Then the app will analysis if the business is suitable.
-There will be charts to show if the business will meet more of less competitions.
-Using data from Yelp.
+This app assists enterprises in analyzing the viability of opening a business in various locations.
+Users simply input a Zip Code, choose a business category, and specify the type.
+The app then determines the suitability of the business in that area, presenting visual charts that indicate potential competition levels, all based on data from Yelp

 - Using ReactJS for front-end, SpringBoot for Backend, MySQL for database